My name is Rahul Roushan, and this is my blog. Needless to say, the views expressed here are my own in private capacity.

 Graduation from Patna University, Journalism from IIMC, New Delhi, and MBA from IIM Ahmedabad.

 Post MBA, I tried my hands at independent management consulting and web entrepreneurship.
 I conceptualized and launched two websites – CricStock.com i.e. Cricket Stock Exchange (with partners) and later Faking News (sole founder).

 CricStock.com was sold off to a US based company in its early stage, while Faking News was acquired by Network18 after 5 years of operations.
 I joined Network18 and was with the media conglomerate for 3 years, heading Faking News and working on other projects.

-Happily married and learning to be a good husband.
+Happily married and learning to be a good husband (Update November 2017: and a loving father to a 2 months old daughter).
 Hugely lucky to have a family that is ever supportive and loving (off to touch wood, though I don’t really believe in such shit).

 I consider myself Hindu, culturally and religiously, though I may as well be called an atheist (the way Richard Dawkins would define it).
 However, atheism and Hinduism can coexist.

 Ideologically, I’d describe myself as Libertarian, though to be honest, I’d be on a bit “conservative” side on some social issues.

 However, my idea of what constitutes a conservative stance on cultural or religious issues would be different from what normally might be presumed by others.
 This, because I strongly believe that Hinduism can’t be conservative the way other religions, especially Abrahamic ones, can be.
 It has always adapted to changing times, and that’s what has kept it alive.